Skip to main content

 Try to get legal help as soon as you get letters from the court.

-If you cannot get free help before your hearing, you can usually get help on the day from a court duty scheme adviser.
+If you do not get help before your hearing, you can usually get help on the day from a court duty adviser.

 Ask your council for help